shawnweisfeld/ChickTechATX2017MicroBit/010204_HappySadFace.md

 >Important: Whenever you write a significant piece of code or just every few minutes, you should save your code.
 Giving your code a meaningful name will help you find it faster from a list of programs and will let others know what your program does.

+>Note: Programs saved in the browser window will go away if the browser is reset.
+To keep your programs forever, download the .hex files, to your computer.
+You can then upload the .hex files later to edit your program or copy them to your micro:bit.

 ## More event handlers
 Now to make our program a bit more interesting by adding two more event handlers.